|

 Masai Mara has a strong but vulnerable eco system with thousands

-of tourists annually visiting the reserve , putting huge pressure
+of tourists annually visiting the reserve , putting pressure

 on the environment.
 Conservation in the Mara is of paramount